wernerglinka/metalsmith-blog-lists/README.md

 You can pass options to metalsmith-blog-lists with the Javascript API or CLI.
 The options are:
 - **latestQuantity**: optional.
 The number of blogposts to display.
 The default is 3.
 - **featuredQuantity**: optional.
 The number of featured blogposts to display.
 The default is 3.
 - **featuredPostOrder**: optional.
-The order in which featured blogposts are displayed.
+The order in which featured blogposts are displayed, either "asc" or "desc".
 The default is "desc".
 - **fileExtension**: optional.
 The blogpost file extension.
 The default is `.md`.
+- **blogDirectory**: optional.
+The name of the directory containing your blog posts.
+Default is `blog`.
+This is the preferred option over blogDirectoryName.
 - **blogDirectoryName**: optional.
-The blogpost directory must be in the Metalsmith source directory.The default is `blog`
+Legacy option, kept for backward compatibility.
+Specifies the blog post directory with a "./" prefix.
+Default is `./blog`

 ### Debug